-They’ll do that by creating a standardized Microsoft Word template for their contracts that specifically addresses a pain point that was covered in one of the first posts in this series, “In the current state, it’s almost impossible to run any real metrics against sales contracts and performance.
+Do that by creating a standardized Microsoft Word template for your contracts that specifically addresses a pain point that was covered in one of the first posts in this series, “In the current state, it’s almost impossible to run any real metrics against sales contracts and performance.
 All data critical to effective mining and analysis is embedded directly in the documents”.
 Also, that same post highlights, “…there are multiple versions of the sales contract template that have been used over time – there is a learning curve, cognitive dissonance, frustration, and yet again lost productivity as sales team members manage contracts in their various formats”.

 Getting at the Document Library Template with SharePoint Designer